-A blocked account in probate isn’t an account freeze
+What is the difference between a blocked account in probate and an account freeze?

 An account freeze refers to a legal injunction an account where assets are frozen and not able to be accessed.
 A blocked account occurs when someone is not deemed to be able to handle finances in the eyes of the court, for instance, if they are a minor.

 When does an account get blocked?